arineng/arin_template_processor/README.md

 [config/.env](./config/.env) file for a sample) and then using the `--env-file` option.
 You can also use the `--env` option to set these variables.
 The `--env-file` option is recommended over the `--env` option because passing environment variables on the command line can sometimes be problematic, especially for values with whitespace characters.
-See the **Environment Variables** section for a complete list of available environment variables and their possible values.
+See **Appendix C: Environment Variables** for a complete list of available environment variables and their possible values.

 The TP Docker container is configured for: